 Another potential bonus – after you have completed your apprenticeship, the company you work for, may even hire you as a permanent employee.
 And even if you decide to move on from the company, you have built some significant industry contacts for the future.
 It’s extremely likely that your contacts have more contacts!
 Utilise them and build your network as you work through your apprenticeship.

 It may already be clear that an apprenticeship is the right way forward for you, but why mechanical engineering?

 - There is a shortage of mechanical engineers – Your skills are and always will be needed and highly valued

 - There are great salaries available – Graduate salaries are not necessarily higher than apprentice salaries anymore

 - After completing your apprenticeship there may be opportunity for further education – You can become professionally registered in your field

 - There is so much choice!
 Named above are only a few of the sub-industries that you can get involved in

 - You get to make an impact in the engineering community

 - You can learn as you earn, something a lot of students want

-If you need more information, click here to be re-located to the IET website, where we have useful information on different apprenticeships and the options available to you.
+Do you think a mechanical engineering apprenticeship could be for you?
+Or any apprenticeship for that matter?
+There are definitely pros and cons for everything and if you are considering this, you can click here to be re-located to the IET website, where we have useful information on different apprenticeships and the options available to you.